kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(ii\) A launch operator may use air dispersion modeling techniques to define the meteorological conditions that, when present, would prevent a toxic hazard distance for a toxic concentration threshold from reaching populated areas.
 The launch operator, when employing this method, must constrain the associated launch processing operation to be conducted only when the prescribed meteorological conditions exist.
 A launch operator's air dispersion modeling technique must comply with paragraph (g) of this section.

 \(l\) *Statistical toxic risk management for launch processing.* The launch operator must use statistical toxic risk management to protect public safety if a process that involves the use of a toxic propellant does not satisfy the containment requirements of paragraph (d) of this section.
 A launch operator, for each such case, must perform a toxic risk assessment and develop criteria that protect the public from risks due to planned and potential toxic release.
-A launch operator must ensure that the resultant toxic risk meets the collective and individual risk criteria requirements defined in §417.107(b).
+A launch operator must ensure that the resultant toxic risk meets the collective and individual risk criteria requirements defined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b).
 A launch operator's toxic risk assessment must account for the following:

 \(1\) All credible equipment failure and non-failure modes, along with the consequent release and combustion of toxic propellants;